nainemom/nosy-detector/README.md

 # Nosy Detector
 A CLI tool using `opencv` and `ffmpeg` to detect number of faces looking at monitor.
-For example you can open full-screen f*ckoff picture just when someone else looking at your monitor behind of you. :D
+On other hand, a simple tool to identify who is spying behind you!

 ### Dependencies